ahoneybun/nix-configs/README.md

 - `plasma.nix` : This file is for the desktop, login manager and other KDE applications
 - `gnome.nix` : This file is for the desktop and login manager
 - `programs.nix` : This file adds applications like Slack, Discord and virt-manager including turning on the services
+- `unstable.nix` : This file has the applications that need to be from unstable to work like ProtonVPN software

+Nix files: (nix-configs/systems)

 - `oryp6.nix` : This file is mainly for my System76 Oryx Pro (oryp6) to add and enable the NVIDIA driver from stable
 - `hp-omen.nix` : This file is mainly for my HP Omen to add and enable the NVIDIA driver from stable
 - `rpi4.nix` : This file is to configure a Raspberry Pi 4B

-- `unstable.nix` : This file has the applications that need to be from unstable to work like ProtonVPN software
+Nix files: (nix-configs/dev)

+- `lamp.nix` : This file is a WIP for LAMP setup.